Canonical tags help you resolve one of the most important SEO issues – duplicate content.

 To put it simply, using a canonical tag helps avoid content duplication on the web.

-Although a website will not attract a penalty from Google or other search engines, duplicate content may hamper the search engine performance of web pages.
+Although a website will not attract a penalty from Google or other search engines, duplicate content may hamper web pages’ search engine performance.

 Besides tackling content duplication, what’s the importance of a canonical tag, you may ask?
 Using a canonical tag has the following advantages: